Achintya-Chaware/100-days-of-code/log.md

 Completed the CSS grid section (22 lessons) of the responsive web design certification.
 This section was about using grids in CSS.

 **Thoughts:** Today's concept was a bit more complex.
 From tomorrow, I will go back to The Odin Project.
 I will do the projects in the FreeCodeCamp course simultaneously.

+### Day 14: March 24, 2021

+**Progress:**
+I am now coming back to The Odin Project; I learnt about developer tools today.
+I also got started with a project in The Odin Project where I have to recreate the Google Homepage.

+**Thoughts:** The project seems pretty exciting as it is a test of the things that I learned until now.
+Hoping to finish it quickly.